mikusdayo/lol-early-game-jungle-analysis/README.md

 # lol-early-game-jungle-analysis
  An analysis of League of Legends early-game jungle performance on overall team performance.
-This analysis was conducted as a final project for UCSD's Spring 2024 offering of DSC80.
+This analysis was conducted as a final project for UCSD's Summer 2024 offering of DSC80.

 ## Introduction
 ## Data Cleaning and Exploratory Data Analysis